|

 Update: Progress report 1st June 2015.
 See article

-from theguardian.com In a statement, Laura Lee said: It is my intention to initiate a judicial review at Belfast's high court
+from theguardian.com In a statement, Laura Lee said: It is my intention to initiate a judicial review at Belfast's high court in respect

-places sex workers in grave danger and the bill as presented does not decriminalise us as has been claimed.
+workers in grave danger and the bill as presented does not decriminalise us as has been claimed.
 Should it be illegal to pay for sex?
 Panel verdict Laura Lee, Julie Bindel, Margaret Corvid, Rahila Gupta Read more

-certainly not be the case after 1 June.
+the case after 1 June.
 When two consenting adults meet to have sex then, whether money changes or not, the state has no right to interfere.

 |